palkast/Blog_generation_LLM_App_LLAMA2/README.md

      coding proficiency, and knowledge tests.
 Llama-2 is available in three different sizes: 7B, 13B, and 70B parameters.
 This variety facilitates exploration with smaller models and scalability to larger models based on specific use cases.To download Llama-2 model, first you need to fill in the request form at Meta website<br />.
      Additionally downloads are also provided through HuggingFace.
 However, first Meta request form should be filled with same email as HuggingFace account.<br />
-     After doing so you can request access to any of the models on Hugging Face and within 1–2 days your account will be granted access to all versions.
+     After doing so you can request access to any of the models on Hugging Face and within 1–2 days your account will be granted access to all versions.<br />

-    b)Choosing Quantized Model - Download LLAMA2 model from Hugging face which is less parametrized model : https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML<br />
+    b)Choosing quantized model to download LLAMA2 model from Hugging face which is less parametrized model : https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML<br />

 2.Create virtual conda python environments (venv).
 Then activate the conda environment.<br />
 3.Create requirements.txt file<br />